we-taper/Me/README.md

 I create this website out of a Github repository because:

-  1. Every website essentially follows a tree-like hierarchy, unless one wants some interaction.
+  1. Every personal website essentially follows a tree-like hierarchy, unless one wants some interaction.
   2. Directory is one plain but perfect representation of any tree-like hierarchy.